50 Facts that will blow your mind

 Ambergris has a unique and complex scent described as sweet, earthy, and musky.
 It has been highly prized for centuries as an ingredient in perfumes and fragrances and was particularly popular in the 18th and 19th centuries when it was used to scent gloves, soaps, and other luxury goods.

 While the use of ambergris in perfumes is controversial due to its origins, many perfume companies continue to use it today.
-However, synthetic substitutes are often used instead due to the high cost and rarity of natural ambergris.
+However, synthetic substitutes are often used instead due to natural ambergris' high cost and rarity.

 Harvesting ambergris is illegal in many countries, including the United States, where the sperm whale is protected under the Endangered Species Act.
 As such, the use of ambergris in perfumes and other products is strictly regulated.
 Many companies now use synthetic alternatives to avoid contributing to the exploitation of endangered animals.